Rhoda Abbott: Sinking of the Titanic

 The family boarded the RMS Titanic as third-class passengers in Southampton on 10 April.
 On board, she befriended Amy Stanley, Emily Goldsmith, and May Howard, who had cabins nearby.

 On April 14, 1912, the family was asleep when the Titanic hit an iceberg.
 By 00:15, they were alerted by a steward to put on life jackets and retreat to the ship's deck.
 After waiting in line to follow other third-class passengers to the deck, Abbott and her sons waited at the second-class saloon area.
 There, her son Rossmore is said to have knelt in prayer asking that his mother's life be spared even if he and his brother were not saved.
-Even though "only women and children" were allowed past the gate, Abbott's sons (aged 13 and 16) were able to accompany their mother to the lifeboats.
+Eventually, Abbott's sons (aged 13 and 16) were able to accompany their mother to the lifeboats.
 They arrived when one of the final remaining lifeboats, Collapsible C, was already being loaded around 02:00.
 When it was her turn to enter the lifeboat, she realized that her sons would be denied a spot, and stepping back, refused a place in the lifeboat.